schimar/skallel/README.md

 # skallel
-Set of scripts for specific tasks in scikit-allel.
-Please note that this is not intended to be a full documentation for scikit-allel, but simply a collection of scripts.
-For the full documentation scikit-allel, please see the [official scikit-allel documentation](https://scikit-allel.readthedocs.io/en/stable/index.html).
+This repo contains a set of scripts for specific tasks in scikit-allel.
+Please note that this is not intended to be a full documentation for scikit-allel, but simply a collection of scripts for specific purposes.
+For the full documentation of scikit-allel, please see the [official scikit-allel documentation](https://scikit-allel.readthedocs.io/en/stable/index.html).
 This code has been run and tested on Python version 3.7.5 with scikit-allel version 1.2.1.
+Some of this code comes from [Alistair Miles' github](alimanfoo.github.io), where part of it was changed to conform to scikit-allel version 1.2.1.
+Most of the scripts in here are kept really short, to keep the focus on a specific purpose.
+Please see the the relevant tutorials by Alistair Miles (which are mentioned in the scripts, where applicable), if you want more detailed tutorials.

 Most scripts assume that you have already loaded your vcf file.
 This means that you'll already have the following objects loaded: